penao7/DevOps-with-Kubernetes/scraper/README.md

 deployment.apps/scraper created
 ```

 Secondly fill in to DummySite.yaml the url to be scraped and apply.
-Default value is `http://www.example.com`
+Default url is `http://www.example.com`.

 ```console
 $ kubectl apply -f manifests/DummySite.yaml